bparanj/crystal/electronics/zettel/capacitor.md

 A capacitor's capacity (more commonly called "capacitance") has a few definitions:

-1. Technical/Physics Definition:
+1. Definition:

 - The ability to store an electric charge
-- Specifically: The ratio of stored electric charge to the voltage difference between conductors
+- The ratio of stored electric charge to the voltage difference between conductors
 - Measured in farads (F), where 1 farad = 1 coulomb of charge per volt

-2. General Dictionary Definition:
+2. Dictionary Definition:

 - The ability to contain, hold, or store something
 - The maximum amount that something can contain or hold
 - The amount that can be held, stored, or processed

-In the context of capacitors, while "capacity" is sometimes used colloquially, "capacitance" is the correct technical term.
-This measures how much electric charge the capacitor can store for a given voltage.
+Capacitance measures how much electric charge the capacitor can store for a given voltage.

 - A 1 farad capacitor can store 1 coulomb of charge at 1 volt
 - Most practical capacitors are much smaller, using units like: